Lewis-Matt/DAOExercise/README.md

 # DAOExercise
 An example application to show us a list of products, and allow the user to add a new product.
 For now, I am "faking" the database interaction functionality by writing a class that reads from and writes to an ArrayList.

+We'll have two servlets (controllers) and two JSPs (views) for the two separate actions in our application: viewing all the products, and adding a new product.

 ### Product.java
 The Model